lmelon/homebridge-vaillant-vrc9xx/README.md

 > **Remark**
 > As-of release 0.4.0, inactive zones are ignored and will not show up in homekit
+> Zones for which individual rooms have been defined will not show up in homekit

+-   Per _active_ "Room" (require ambiSENSE system with VR50 controlled valves):

+    -   One _thermostat_
+    -   One _temperature sensor_

 -   Per "Hot Water Tank":